AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 ## Guidelines for migrating dispatcher configuration from AMS to AEM as a Cloud Service

 The dispatcher configuration structure has differences between Managed Services and AEM as a Cloud Service.
-Presented below, is a a step by step guide on how to migrate from AMS Dispatcher configuration version 2 to AEM as a Cloud Service.
+Presented below, is a  step by step guide on how to migrate from AMS Dispatcher configuration version 2 to AEM as a Cloud Service.

 ## How to convert an AMS to an AEM as a Cloud service dispatcher configuration

-The following section provides a step by step instructions on how to convert an AMS configuration.
+The following section provides a step-by-step instructions on how to convert an AMS configuration.
 It assumes that you have an archive with a structure similar to the one described in [Cloud Manager dispatcher configuration](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/getting-started/dispatcher-configurations.html)

 ### Extract the archive and remove an eventual prefix